Kimchi21/Data-Analysis_Portfolio/Automobile Sales/README.md

   <img src="Resources/month.png" alt="month" width="600">
 </p>

-For quarterly trend, it can be seen that both 2018 and 2019 has closely stagnant sales made across the quarters however entering the year 2020 sales are reaching new heights with the 2.0 quarter or the 1st quarter of the year.
+For the monthly trend, this trend also follows the trend in which the highest sales made was from the end of the month in the year of 2019 followed closely by the previous year.

 #### **Sales Trend by Day of Month**